gabrieldemarmiesse/python-on-whales/README.md

 to open the docs to do write code.

-2) While [Docker-py](https://docker-py.readthedocs.io/en/stable/) is a complete re-implementation of the Docker client binary (written in Go), Python on Whales sits on top of the Docker client binary, which makes implementing new features much easier and safer.
+2) While [Docker-py](https://docker-py.readthedocs.io/en/stable/) is a complete re-implementation of the Docker client binary (written in Go), Python on whales sits on top of the Docker client binary, which makes implementing new features much easier and safer.
 For example, it's [unlikely that docker-py supports Buildx/buildkit](https://github.com/docker/docker-py/issues/2230#issuecomment-454344497) anytime soon because rewriting a large Go codebase in Python is hard work.